Kietpawpan/infoX/README.md

 5. The AI was programmed with Notepad++, tested, packaged, and released on Github by the developer, Monte Kietpawpan, Director of Service Links Center, Ministry of Natural Resources and Environment.

 # Version History
+**v1.2.7**
+1. Change the file path to the Program File folder in drive C
+2. Correct the start menu function
+3. Update User's Guide

 **v1.2.6**
 Update dtb